popphp/docs/user_guide/pdfs.rst

 At the center of the `popphp/pop-pdf` component is the main ``Pop\Pdf\Pdf`` class.
 It serves as a manager or controller of sorts for all of the various PDF assets that will pass through during the process of PDF generation.
-The different assets are outline each with their own section below:
+The different assets are each outlinedh with their own section below:

 * `Documents`_